 You can hide and show a column on the sheet, using the hideColumn method.
-It takes two parameters:
+It takes the following parameters:

 To insert a new column to the left of the specified one, use the insertColumn method.
 The method takes the ID of the column, before which a new column will be inserted as a parameter.